elementor/elementor-developers-docs/src/form-actions/action-run.md

 ## Run Method

 The method that triggers the action called `run()`.
-The method is execudet only when the the form is submitted.
+The method is execudet only when the form is submitted.
 In your action class, use the method as follows:

 ```php
 class Elementor_Test_Action extends \ElementorPro\Modules\Forms\Classes\Action_Base {